rakudo-p5/v5/STATUS.md

 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>op/kill0.v5</td><td>0</td><td>6</td><td>0</td><td>0</td><td>6</td></tr>
         <tr><td colspan='5'>No such symbol '&amp;kill'<br />
-  in method &lt;anon&gt; at src/gen/CORE.setting:11588<br />
+  in method &lt;anon&gt; at gen/parrot/CORE.setting:12025<br />
-  in any  at src/gen/Metamodel.nqp:2671<br />
+  in any  at gen/parrot/Metamodel.nqp:2691<br />
-  in any find_method_fallback at src/gen/Metamodel.nqp:2659<br />
+  in any find_method_fallback at gen/parrot/Metamodel.nqp:2679<br />
-  in any find_method at src/gen/Metamodel.nqp:946<br />
+  in any find_method at gen/parrot/Metamodel.nqp:946<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
   in block  at t/spec/op/kill0.v5:20<br />
+  in any  at t/spec/op/kill0.v5:1<br />
+  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
+  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
+  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
+  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
+  in any command_eval at src/Perl6/Compiler.nqp:17<br />
+  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
+  in any MAIN at gen/parrot/main.nqp:45<br />
+  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>comp/multiline.v5</td><td>0</td><td>6</td><td>0</td><td>0</td><td>6</td></tr>
         <tr><td colspan='5'>===SORRY!=== Error while compiling t/spec/comp/multiline.v5<br />